hameddavodi/Persian-Youtube-Analytics/README.md

 `pip install --upgrade google-api-python-client`

+Tip: if you get error of module not found try different environments and pip3 along with google documentations to upgrade lib.

 With our development environment set up, we can now start writing some code.
 The first thing we need to do is get a developer key from Google.
 A developer key is required in order to useYouTube’s Data API.
 You can get a developer key by creating a new project in theGoogle Developers Console and then enabling the YouTube Data API v3 for that project.
 Once you have obtained a developer key, we can initialize the Google APIs Client Library for Python like so:
 ```python
 from googleapiclient.discovery import build